Melbourne Park: Events

 While it is best known for being a tennis venue, Melbourne Park also plays host to a number of other sports and musical events throughout the year.
 The venue tends to be used by more popular international performers, as it is the largest the city has to offer, excluding the Docklands Stadium in the Docklands and the nearby Melbourne Cricket Ground.
+All three stadium courts/arenas are multi-purpose, being used for a variety of events, including the Australian Open commitments in January, but the Rod Laver Arena and Margaret Court Arena venues are most commonly used for music concerts.

 Aside from the tennis tournament, which typically attracts crowds in excess of 800,000, the park has facilities that allows other sports to be played regularly at Melbourne Park's arenas, such as netball (Super Netball teams, Melbourne Vixens and Collingwood Magpies play home matches at John Cain Arena and Margaret Court Arena) and basketball (National Basketball League team Melbourne United play home matches at John Cain Arena).
 In the past Melbourne Park has hosted ice skating, track cycling, international swimming and motorsport events.

-The Rod Laver Arena and Margaret Court Arena venues are most commonly used for music concerts.
-All three stadium courts/arenas are multi-purpose, being used for a variety of events, including the Australian Open commitments in January.
+The Australian Open presented pickleball for the first time at the 2025 Australian Open.
+From January 24 to the 26th the AO Pickleball Slam tournament was held on Court 3.
+One hundred thousand dollars in prize money was awarded to some of Australia's top professional pickleball players.